radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 DTLS Session:
 : Any information required to maintain and manage the DTLS session.

-Last Traffic:
-: A variable containing a timestamp that indicates when this session last received valid traffic.
-If "Last Traffic" is not used, this variable may not exist.

 DTLS Data:
 : An implementation-specific variable that may contain information about the active DTLS session.
 This variable may be empty or nonexistent.